alekseykulikov/backbone-offline/README.md

   # your code ...
 ````

-In order to work successfully with Backbone.offline, your app should follow for 3 simple rules:
+In order to work successfully with `Backbone.offline`, your app should follow for 3 simple rules:

 * support default REST API on server
-* models should have updated_at field
+* models should have `updated_at` field
-* models should have “id” primary key.
-If you use MongoDB you should change response replaced “_id” to "id"
+* models should have `id` primary key.
+If you use MongoDB you should change response replaced `_id` to `id`

 ## How it works

 Initially, the primary task for this library was to create web-app which can work standalone, therefore, initial requirements were as follows:

 * full and incremental sync support;
 * client’s local storage has own primary keys.

-Backbone.offline replaces the module Backbone.sync to Offline.sync and does not add any additional logic to the app.
+`Backbone.offline` replaces the module `Backbone.sync` to `Offline.sync` and does not add any additional logic to the app.
 At the same time, it does not add anything new to other Backbone modules.

 ### Offline.Storage

-Used for working with localStorage and based on a great library [Backbone.localStorage](https://github.com/jeromegn/Backbone.localStorage).
-Offline.sync utilizes methods of class for all CRUD-operations.
+Used for working with localStorage and based on a great library [Backbone.localStorage](https://github.com/jeromegn/Backbone.localStorage). `Offline.sync` utilizes methods of class for all CRUD-operations.

-It uses field “sid” in order to save server’s id.
+It uses field `sid` in order to save server’s id.
 This field is used when request to server.
-When creating or changing date, model gets ‘dirty’ attribute which initially equals ‘true’.
-The presence of this attribute is a signal for sync with a server.
-Updated_at field changes too.
+When creating or changing date, model gets `dirty` attribute which initially equals _true__.
+The presence of this attribute is a signal for sync with a server, `updated_at` field changes too.
 This field is used for local comparison of versions with the server.
-Removed objects are added to special array of “sid” fields and they will be removed from sync with server.
+Removed objects are added to special array of `sid` fields and they will be removed from sync with server.

 ````
 @storage = new Offline.Storage('dreams', this, keys: {tag_id: @tags})
 ````

-Optional parameter ‘key’ is used when your collection has a relation with other collections.
-In this example local tag_id will be changed to necessary primary key from @tags when sending data to the server.
+Optional parameter `keys` is used when your collection has a relation with other collections.
+In this example local `tag_id` will be changed to necessary primary key from `@tags` when sending data to the server.

 ### Offline.Sync

 This is an algorithm for syncing local storage with a server.
 For inspiration was used [Evernote EDAM](http://dev.evernote.com/media/pdf/edam-sync.pdf) algorithm, but later it has been changed significantly.
-The default behavior: synchronization of data with a server occurs on the collection change by using fetch().
+The default behavior: synchronization of data with a server occurs on the collection change by using `fetch()`.
 If you want to sync data with the server more often, you can use an instance methods:
-* full() — full collection reload
+* `full()` — full collection reload
-* incremental() — request data from the server with pull() and then send changed data to the server with push()
+* `incremental()` — request data from the server with `pull()` and then send changed data to the server with `push()`
-* push() - receive data from the server and merge with a current collection
+* `push()` - receive data from the server and merge with a current collection
-* pull() - send dirty-data to the server with an atomic operations create, update, destroy.
+* `pull()` - send dirty-data to the server with an atomic operations create, update, destroy.
 This ensures the reliability of stored data.

 Example: